Puppy behavior is often irresistibly cute... at other times it can be frustrating, confusing or even downright worrying!

 For example, many common puppy behaviors such as biting/nipping, growling, chewing, whining when alone, submissive urination, jumping up to lick faces (to name but a few), are perfectly normal for a dog - but they can cause havoc in your home.

-Before I go into some of these issues in more detail, it's important to let you know that during your pup's first few days in his new home, his behavior will be quite different to what you may have seen before, or will see afterwards.
+Before I go into some of these issues in more detail, I want to let you know that during your pup's first few days in his new home, his behavior will be quite different to what you may have seen before, or will see afterwards.

 Why?
 Because he's a tiny baby and leaving his momma and siblings to live in a strange house that's full of strange (in the nicest possible way of course!) people, pets, smells, sounds etc. is very scary and traumatic for him.